 If you earned a degree in a field that that appears on the US government's official list of STEM fields, you may be eligible for the 24-month OPT extension.
 To check if your degree is on the list, look at the "Program of Study" field on page 1 of your I-20 to find the 6-digit code listed under "Major 1" and then look for that code in the CIP code column of the DHS STEM OPT Designated Programs List.

-Currently, Animation (BFA), Graphic Design (BFA), Interaction Design (BFA), BFA Comics, MFA Comics (full residency model only), Master of Design in Interaction Design (MDes) and Architecture (B'Arch, M'Arch and MAAD) are the only STEM-designated degrees at CCA.
+Currently, Animation (BFA), Comics (BFA), Graphic Design (BFA), Interaction Design (BFA), MBA in Design Strategy (DMBA), MFA Comics (full residency model only), Master of Design in Interaction Design (MDes) and Architecture (B'Arch, M'Arch and MAAD) are the STEM-designated degrees at CCA.

 Who is eligible to apply?